-The bill amends Section 39-1-27.7.1 of the General Laws concerning revenue decoupling for electric and gas distribution companies.
-It establishes that effective July 1, 2025, the profit margin of any public utility company that is an electric distribution company or gas distribution company shall not exceed four percent (4%) in any given calendar year.
-This profit margin is defined as the return on equity, which refers to the return on the equity portion of the base rate allowed by the Public Utilities Commission (PUC).
+The bill amends Section 39-1-27.7.1 of the General Laws concerning revenue decoupling for electric and gas distribution companies in Rhode Island.
+It establishes that effective July 1, 2025, the profit margin for any electric distribution company or gas distribution company, as defined in Section 39-1-2, shall not exceed four percent (4%) in any given calendar year.
+This profit margin is defined as the return on equity, which is the return on the equity portion of the base rate allowed by the Public Utilities Commission (PUC).

 Statutes affected: 5018: 39-1-27.7.1